riverhuang1107/everai_documentation/CLI Reference/en/everai_app.md

   * `list (ls)`           List all apps
   * `queue (q)`           List queue of app
   * `worker (workers, w)`   Manage the worker of app
+  * `check`                 Check whether app is correct in app directory

 **Options**:
   * `-h, --help`            show this help message and exit